eeariass/eeariass.github.io/now.md

 # Hobbies
 - Read, walk, play the piano
 - Books reading in 2021:
-   - 12 Rules for Life: An antidote for chaos
+   - 12 Rules for Life: An Antidote to Chaos
+   - The Undiscovered Self
+   -The Inflationary Universe: The Quest for a New Theory of Cosmic Origins